Research

 - raising awareness about community-based criminal and social justice services that directly contribute to safer, supported, and healthier communities.

 We see these four priorities as being connected in ways that significantly affect justice-involved people and the broader public.
-Our small but dedicated team of staff and volunteers strive to take on activities each year that focus on meaningfully addressing these issues from a national perspective.
+Our small but dedicated team of staff and volunteers strives to take on activities each year that focus on meaningfully addressing these issues from a national perspective.
+Current projects we are undertaking to achieve these priorities include:

 Research